 Next run for instance the Notepad ++ application, which can open the .kml file content and edit the values in the code shown below (Pic.
 20).

 Upload the extracted .kml file back to the .kmz directory when you are done.
 Finally, you should get the same effect.
-If at some point the building is placed some distance away from the desired place, you can just get the coordinates from Google Maps and paste them in the code shown above (Pic.
+If at some point the building is placed some distance away from the desired place, you can just get the coordinates from Google Maps and paste them into the code shown above (Pic.
 20).

 - Sweet Home 3D online